-Below is a lovely picture of woman as a mir istering angel, as drawn by the graphic pen of an able correspondent of the t harleston Courier, over their signature of "Personne."
-It will he found to be worthy of one capable of appreciating the tenderness of woman under the most trying circumstances :
+Below is a lovely picture of woman as a minstering augel, as drawn by the graphic pen of an able correspondent of the tharleston Courier, over their signature of "Personne."
+It will he found to be worthy of one capable of apprecisting the tenderness of womin under the nost trying circumstances : Speaking of nurses, I cannot forbear paving

-SOUTHERN INDUSTRIES AND SOUTHERN RAILways. - The Washington correspondent of the New York Express says :
+SOUTHERN INDUSTRIES AND SOUTHERN RAIL-WAYS .- The Washington correspondent of the New York Express says :

-It is a fact not generally known in the North, that four-fifths of the poorer class of whites at the South are clothed in homespun, either lin en, cotton or wollen, or linsey woolsey-as their forefathers were in the revolution.
-Randolph used frequently to wear it; so did another eccentric person-Shocco Jones, of North Carolina.
-It is spun and weven by the negroes and "plain" white women all over the Southern States.
-The manufacture of this style of goods has obtained a great increase opening of the war. cently in this correspondence, it is highly probable that peace will find the South far more advanced in certain kinds of industry than at any previous period of her history.

-The Southern railways, having no frieg'st to transport for merchants or planters, are used almost exclusively for the transportation of and provisions, and munitions of Being of a uniform gauge, the cars and locomotives of one company can be employed by all the others.
-Between Montgomery and Manassas there is only one break, and that is at Petersburg.
-From New Orleans to Manasreshipment necessary.
-Between Boston and Washington, on the other hand three breaks occur in the line, without count ing the crossing the Susquehanna.
+It is a fact not generally known in the North. that four-fifths of the poorer class of whites at the South are clothed in homespun, either lin en, cotton or wollen, or linsey woolsey-as their forefathers were in the revolution.
+John Randolph used frequently to wear it: so did another eccentric person-Shocco Jones, of North Carolina.
+It is spun and weven by negroes and "plain" white women all over the Southern States.
+The manufacture of this style of goods has obtained a great increase opening of the war.
+As stated re cently in this correspondence, it is highly probable that peace will find the South far more advanced in certain kinds of industry than at any previous period of her history. uthern railways, having no frieght to transport for merchants or planters, are used almost exclusively for the transportation of troops, and provisions, and munitions of war.
+Being of a uniform gauge, the cars and war.
+Being of a uniform gauge, the cars and locomotives of one company can be employed by all the others.
+Between Monigomery and Manassas there is only one break, and that is at Petersburg.
+From New Orleans to Manassas there is no reshipment necessary.
+Between Boston and Washington, on the other hand, Boston and Washington, on the other hand three breaks occur in the line, without count ing the crossing the Susquehanna.
 The new Southern railways are of the first class, and several of the old works have been relaid with heavy iron.
-Distinguished engineers like La-trobe, McNeil, Child, Croset, Ellet, Mahone, Garnet and Pritchard, have been engaged for a quarter of a century in the construction of e works, with the aid of the most success ful Northern contractors.
+Distinguished engineers like La-trobe, McNeil, Child, Croset, Ellet, Mahone, Garnet and Pritchard, have been engaged for a quarter of a century in the construction of these works, with the aid of the most successful Northern contractors.

 Kentucky Pluck.

-We extract the following spirited paragraphs
+We extract the following spirited paragraphs from the Louisville Courier of Tuesday :

-from the Louisville Courier of Tuesday : "We presume there is not a Kentuckian, ting his arms in readiness for the rapidly ap-proaching conflict.
-And when Kentuckians bear their red right arm in battle, their enemies may well call upon the hills and the mountains to fall upon and cover them from their vengence and fury."
+"We presume there is not a Kentuckian not base enough to be a slave, who is not get-ting his arms in readiness for the rapidly ap-proaching conflict.
+And when Kentuckians ear their red right arm in battle, their enemies may well call upon the hills and the mountains to fall upon and cover them from their vengence and fury."
 "Kentucky refused to fight the South when called on by Lincoln's Secretary of War.
 She will also refuse to fight her now, when called on by the Union (?)
-Legislature. the Legislature requires Gov. Magoffin to call for troops to fight Tennesseeans, ten will go to their aid where one will enlist under the Lin-
+Legislature. the Legislature requires Gov. Magoffin to call for troops to fight Tennesseeans, ten will go to their aid where one will enlist under the Linbanner."